Avoid These Foods That Cause Acne… as well as Most Hair Skin and Nails Supplements!

 - Sugar and Processed Foods – It’s not a secret that these are bad for you.
 They cause inflammation and can lead to an overgrowth of bad bacteria in your gut.
 Try to cool it on the bad stuff, especially if you’re an acne sufferer.

-- Biotin and B12 – Biotin and B12 are necessary vitamins, and if you’re deficient, then you need to take them (I often have to take B12 and iron).
+- Biotin, B6 and B12 – B vitamins are necessary vitamins, and if you’re deficient, then you need to take them (I often have to take B12 and iron).
 But if your levels are normal, and you’re taking any kind of hair, skin and nails supplement (check the labels – most have biotin), you’ll probably see a lot more acne breakouts as well.
 Biotin is amazing for growing long nails and hair, and if you don’t have acne problems, it’s a great supplement.
-But if you’re acne prone, just say no.
+But if you’re acne prone, just monitor how much you take.

 If you’re still eating these foods from time to time, it’s okay – relax!
 But don’t go overboard on them, and if you’re having trouble getting your breakouts to subside, do an elimination diet and see if that helps.